 Every time you have to empty this container into your landfill bin, note it down and then add up at the end of the week how many containers full you sent to landfill/general waste bin.
-This is your starting point and you'll be asked for this number before beginning the first topic.
+This is your starting point.